 Second, these sites hide behind a misinterpretation of the Digital Millennium Copyright Act (DMCA).
-The DMCA provides a “safe harbor,” for sites that host user uploaded material, and provide specified “takedown” procedures for infringing materials.
+The DMCA provides a “safe harbor,” for sites that host user-uploaded material, and provide specified “takedown” procedures for infringing materials.
 However, the safe harbor only applies to companies that merely host uploaded materials and do not participate in their manufacture or promotion.
 While sites like Café Press and Zazzle do provide and adhere to takedown procedure requirements, they are also manufacturers of the products.
-Several recent court cases, while not definitive, strongly suggest that print-on-demand companies are not entitled to the safe harbor.
+Several recent court cases, while not definitive, strongly suggest that print-on-demand companies are not entitled to safe harbor.
 But the general public, and even most lawyers, are not aware of those cases, so don’t question company claims that they are immune to copyright lawsuits due to the DMCA safe harbor.

-Finally, money a user may receive from a lawsuit is often less than potential legal fees required to sue.
-Copyright holders who win and infringement lawsuit are entitled to the profits generated by the infringing work.
+Finally, the money a user may receive from a lawsuit is often less than the potential legal fees required to sue.
+Copyright holders who win an infringement lawsuit are entitled to the profits generated by the infringing work.
 The problem is that these individual items don’t sell much and the markups aren’t very high.
 These companies make their money based on volume across hundreds of thousands of designs.
 So the potential awards for an infringing design may not be enough to cover the legal fees required for the lawsuit.

-All is not lost however.
+All is not lost, however.
 There are some tactics that copyright holders can institute to provide some relief.
 First, copyright holders can use a digital watermark on their work.
 Digital watermarks, such as those provided by Digimarc, apply an invisible layer on top of your images that holds various types of metadata.
-This layer cannot be removed from the image, and can be read by software regardless of where the image resides; whether on the web, in a magazine or on a mug.
+This layer cannot be removed from the image, and can be read by software regardless of where the image resides; whether on the web, in a magazine, or on a mug.
 On the Internet, that watermark can be used to track the image, alerting users to infringement.
 A takedown notice can then be sent for any discovered infringement. (see this article for how to send a takedown notice).

 The second tactic is to register your work with the Copyright Office.
-Although a copyright is automatic at the time of creation, registration allows the copyright holder to receive 750 – $30,000 per infringement, and the infringer is responsible for the copyright holders legal fees.
+Although copyright is automatic at the time of creation, registration allows the copyright holder to receive $750 – $30,000 per infringement, and the infringer is responsible for the copyright holder’s legal fees.
 So let’s say that a site is discovered that is selling 25 products with your work.
-Only 10 of each are sold at $3 profit.
+Only 10 of each are sold at a $3 profit.
 That is only $750 in profit and you have to pay the attorney.
 With statutory awards, even if the court only allowed $1000 per infringement, the copyright holder will receive $25,000, and the legal fees paid by the infringer.
 Since registration with the Copyright Office is only $35, it is a good deal.